-391 ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-27 Forestry Appellants, ENV-2024-CHC-38 NZTA, ENV-2024-CHC-29 Oceana Gold
+553 ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-27 Forestry Appellants, ENV-2024-CHC-38 NZTA, ENV-2024-CHC-29 Oceana Gold

-- between species, habitats, and ecosystems, spatial connections, and ecosystem function. - (8) Time lags: The delay between loss of, or effects on, indigenous biodiversity values at the impact site and the gain or maturity of indigenous biodiversity at the compensation site is minimised so that the calculated gains are achieved within the consent period or, as appropriate, a longer period (but not more than 35 years) - (9) Trading up: When trading up forms part of biodiversity compensation, the proposal demonstrates that the indigenous biodiversity gains are demonstrably greater or higher than those lost.
-The proposal also shows the values are not to Threatened or At Risk (declining) species or to species considered vulnerable or irreplaceable. - (10) Financial contributions: A financial contribution is only considered if: - (a) there is no effective option available for delivering biodiversity gains on the ground; and - (b) it directly funds an intended biodiversity gain or benefit that complies with the rest of these principles. - (11) Science and mātauraka Māori: The design and implementation of biodiversity compensation is a documented process informed by science, and mātauraka Māori. - (12) Mana whenua and stakeholder participation: Opportunity for the effective and early participation of mana whenua and stakeholders is demonstrated when planning for biodiversity compensation, including its evaluation, selection, design, implementation, and monitoring. - (13) Transparency: The design and implementation of biodiversity compensation, and communication of its results to the public, is undertaken in a transparent and timely manner. - (14) Achievability: The biodiversity compensation outcome is demonstrably achievable.
+- (6) Long-term outcomes: Biodiversity compensation is managed561 to secure outcomes of the activity that last as least as long as the impacts, and preferably in perpetuity.
+Consideration must be given to long-term issues around funding, location, management, and monitoring. - (7) Landscape context: Biodiversity compensation is undertaken where this will result in the best ecological outcome, preferably close to the impact site or within the same ecological district.
+The action considers the landscape context of both the impact site and the compensation site taking into account interactions between species, habitats_r562 and ecosystems, spatial connections, and ecosystem function. - (8) Time lags: The delay between loss of, or effects on, indigenous biodiversity values at the impact site and the gain or maturity of indigenous biodiversity at the compensation site is minimised so that the calculated gains are achieved within the consent period or, as appropriate, a longer period (but not more than 35 years) - (9) Trading up: When trading up forms part of biodiversity compensation563, the proposal demonstrates that the indigenous biodiversity gains are demonstrably greater or higher than those lost.
+The proposal also shows the values are not to Threatened or At Risk (declining) species or to species considered vulnerable or irreplaceable. - (10) Financial contributions: A financial contribution is only considered if: - (a) there is no effective option available for delivering biodiversity gains on the ground; and - (b) it directly funds an intended biodiversity gain or benefit that complies with the rest of these principles. - (11) Science and mātauraka Māori: The design and implementation of biodiversity compensation is a documented process informed by science, and mātauraka Māori. - (12) Mana whenua and stakeholder participation: Opportunity for the effective and early participation of mana whenua and stakeholders is demonstrated when planning for biodiversity compensation, including its evaluation, selection, design, implementation, and monitoring. - (13) Transparency: The design and implementation of biodiversity compensation564, and communication of its results to the public, is undertaken in a transparent and timely manner. - (14) Achievability: The biodiversity compensation outcome is demonstrably achievable.